 In support of this national effort, and in a clear demonstration that identifying strategies to reduce flood risk due to a changing climate is a growing national concern, a group of 25 experts from across the country came together in Toronto on March 24, 2017 to discuss flood-risk reduction and practical approaches.
 Improved residential community design features will result based on their feedback, together with additional consultations with subject-matter experts.

-Based on these residential flood community design features, SCC and the Intact Centre intend to develop a national standard, or series of standards, that will serve the interests of future new residential home owners, builders and communities.
+Based on these design features, SCC and the Intact Centre plan to develop a national standard, or series of standards, that will serve the interests of future new residential home owners, builders and communities.
 Developing climate-resilient codes and standards is consistent with Canada’s commitment to climate adaptation and a priority under the Pan-Canadian Framework on Clean Growth and Climate Change.

 "As we improve our understanding of the risks of a changing climate, SCC is proud to work with organizations like the Intact Centre on Climate Adaptation to ensure that climate change, climate resiliency and adaptation are considered in Canada's critical infrastructure standards.
 Given the huge costs associated with flooding in Canada, the standardization solutions that come from this effort will bring great value to Canada and to Canadians."

 - John Walter, CEO, Standards Council of Canada

 University of Waterloo is Canada’s top innovation university.
 With more than 36,000 students we are home to the world's largest co-operative education system of its kind.
 Our unmatched entrepreneurial culture, combined with an intensive focus on research, powers one of the top innovation hubs in the world.
 Find out more at uwaterloo.ca